WE PRODUCE PUBLIC KNOWLEDGE ON PUBLIC SPACE.

 Stand up for Public Space! | UN-Habitat Global Urban Lecture by Dr Luisa Bravo (click here) | A global campaign launched at the Habitat III conference in Quito, Ecuador, 2016 (click here)

-The Journal of Public Space is a non-profit project.
+The Journal of Public Space is a not-for-profit project.
 We produce public knowledge on public space.
-We don't ask for APCs (Article Processing Charges) to our authors.
+We don't ask for APCs (Article Processing Charges) from our authors.
 Nobody is paying, neither for publishing nor for reading.
 Our Editor in Chief and our Editorial Team are not paid, they all volunteer their time to accomplish our mission.

-Please consider to make a donation to our publisher City Space Architecture, a non profit organization based in Italy, even a small donation can make a difference.
+Please consider making a donation to our publisher City Space Architecture, a non-profit organization based in Italy, even a small donation can make a difference.
 Thank you very much.

 Donate